evennia/evennia/docs/sphinx/source/wiki/AddingCommandTutorial.rst

 (probably due to syntax errors in your command definition).

-Adding new commands to the default cmdset in the future now only involves creating the function class and adding it to the same place.
+Adding new commands to the default cmdset in the future now only involves creating the function class and adding it to the cmdset in the same place.
 If you want to overload existing default commands (such as ``look`` or ``get``), just add your new command with the same key as the old one - it will overload the default one.
 Just remember that you must ``@reload`` the server before you see any changes.

+See `Commands <Commands.html>`_ for many more details and possibilities when defining Commands and using Cmdsets in various ways.